aquarius3633/new_repo/README.md

 - learning github repository pull/push
 - learning git command on local machine
 - learning how to resolve git commit conflicts
-- practice git and github common commands
+- learning c++ while using github and git to practice